-4.4.
+4.6.
 Habitat quality

-A range of ecological surveys have been completed for the Project; however, as the locations and scale of significant residual impacts have yet to be finalised, detailed habitat quality assessments as required for inputs into the calculation of the offset areas required has yet to be undertaken.
+A range of ecological surveys have been completed for the Project; however, as the locations and scale of significant residual impacts (predominantly associated with disturbance from vegetation clearing) have yet to be finalised, detailed habitat quality assessments as required for inputs into the calculation of the offset areas required has yet to be undertaken.
 In addition, as the offset areas (properties) have yet to be finalised, the required habitat quality assessments within these areas have yet to be undertaken.
-These habitat quality assessments and corresponding habitat quality scores will ultimately be used as required to calculate Commonwealth and State offset obligations and included in an OAMP.